yliu1268/cast-workflows/subset_vcf/README.md

 # Pre-compute batches of ACAF VCF files for use in future workflows

-This workflow precomputes small subsets of the ACAF VCF files.
+This set of workflows precomputes small subsets of the ACAF VCF files.
 The steps below:

+Setup work on the terminal:

 * Break up samples into batches of 1000
 * Sets up the "groups" file needed for subsetting with bcftools split (`aou_sample_groups.txt`)
 * Sets up 10Mb regions to run on one at a time

+Workflows launched with cromshell:

-* Launch a WDL that creates 1 smaller VCF per sample batch per region
+* `subset_vcf.wdl`: Launch a WDL that creates 1 smaller VCF per sample batch per region
-* Oragnize all the subset VCF files per batch in a single folder in our workspace for future use
+* `concatenate_batch_vcfs.wdl`: Oragnize all the subset VCF files per batch in a single folder in our workspace for future use

-TODO:
-* maybe can reduce disk space, based on output vcf size * num batches (~70Mx246 batches=~17GB? so maybe need closer to 25GB?)

-## Set up group batches
+## Setup: Set up group batches

 ```
 # Set up groups file for batches of 1000